-Calibrations, such as an NIST Source Calibration, contain information including the Serial Number, Calibration Date, Deadtime (sec), and Sensitivity (cpm per mR/hr).
+Calibrations, such as an NIST Source Calibration, contain information including the Serial Number, Calibration Date, Deadtime, and Sensitivity (cpm per mR/hr).

-CAUTION: Please note that changes to the Serial Number, Calibration Date, Deadtime (sec), and Sensitivity (cpm per mR/hr) may void any calibration of the instrument on record.
+CAUTION: Please note that changes to the Serial Number, Calibration Date, Deadtime, and Sensitivity may void any calibration of the instrument on record.